andreww/fox/DoX/FoX_wcml.md

 This section of the manual will detail the available CML output subroutines.

-## General naming conventions for functions.

-Functions are named in the following way:

-* All functions begin
-`cml`

-* To begin and end a section of the CML file, a pair of functions will exist:
-	* `cmlStart`something
-	* `cmlEnd`something

-* To output a given quantity/property/concept etc. a function will exist `cmlAdd`something

 ## Use of WCML

 wcml subroutines can be accessed from within a module or subroutine by inserting